The ROI of Attending Tech Conferences vs. Online Webinars

 Leveraging Digital Tooling

 Treat webinars like a professional workshop.
 Use tools like Notion or Obsidian for real-time structured note-taking.
-If the webinar is hosted on a platform like On24 or GoToWebinar, actively use the poll and Q&A features.
+If the webinar is hosted on a platforms like On24 or GoToWebinar, actively use the poll and Q&A features.
 Engaging at least three times during a session increases memory retention by significantly higher margins than silent observation.

 Budgeting for Total Cost